-The City last conducted a Housing Condition Survey in 2015.
-The survey identified 168 deteriorated homes with rehabilitation needs and 18 dilapidated dwellings that should be demolished.
-To help address housing maintenance and repair needs, the City participates in the Fresno County Housing Assistance Rehabilitation Program (HARP) which provides loans to qualifying homeowners for home improvements (Program 16) and the Fresno County Rental Rehabilitation Program (RRP) which provides no-interest loans to qualifying property owners to make improvements to their rental properties (Program 17).
+For the buildings still in need of rehabilitation or demolition/replacement, property owners and residents will likely require financial assistance to bring the buildings in compliance with safe building and habitation standards.
+To help address these housing maintenance and repair needs, the City participates in the Fresno County Housing Assistance Rehabilitation Program (HARP) which provides loans to qualifying homeowners for home improvements (Program 16) and the Fresno County Rental Rehabilitation Program (RRP) which provides no-interest loans to qualifying property owners to make improvements to their rental properties (Program 17).